 The answer: communication and transparency.

 It’s important that you talk to potential and current education agents to understand if they work with sub-agents or referral partners.
 If they do, you need a clear picture of that sub-agent network – who their sub-agents are, and the controls that your authorised agent has in place for the recruitment and management of sub-agents.
+For example are they conducting rigorous and ongoing background checks on their sub-agents?

 Without that information you have zero visibility.
 You’re flying blind through risk that could have a serious impact on your institution’s brand and reputation, and potential international students.